Oil Paint Drying

 First, it is essential to note that oil paint does not dry like water-based paints such as acrylic and watercolor.
 Water-based paints dry involves evaporating the water off the canvas, linen, or whatever you are painting on.

 As the water evaporates, the pigments are left behind on your painting.

 For oil paint, the process is much different.
 Oil paint goes through oxidation, meaning that tiny chemical reactions in the oil paint cause it to harden when exposed to air.

-It would be best if you also took note of how much paint you are using.
-With the oxidation process, it will take longer for a larger clump of oil paint to dry.
+It would be best if you also noted how much paint you use.
+With the oxidation process, it will take longer for a giant clump of oil paint to dry.
 Since the inner layers of the oil paint are not exposed to the air, this can drag out the process.

 Another factor involves the existence of different oil paints:

 - Linseed oil and alkyd dry the fastest

 - Oil paints containing poppyseed oil and safflower oil will dry slower